 Steady Growth in a Variety of Industries for Public Administration

 Anna Maria College’s Master of Public Administration gives public sector employees the knowledge and skills to better manage finances and organizational issues in a wide range of industries and settings, including government, nonprofit, law enforcement, and healthcare.
-High-tier public administration careers offer lucrative, in-demand opportunities, and thanks to a robust curriculum that prepares students to lead in the public sector, graduates of the online MPA program will have the opportunity to advance to middle- and upper-level management positions.
+High-tier Master’s in Public Administration careers offer lucrative, in-demand opportunities, and thanks to a robust curriculum that prepares students to lead in the public sector, graduates of the online MPA program will have the opportunity to advance to middle- and upper-level public administration management positions.